-[Editor’s Note: Protection criteria vs. SINAD.]

-5.1.2 WBHF AM(OR)S technical characteristics

 WBHF AM(OR)S systems with wider channel bandwidths will utilize the existing AM(OR)S allotments within the frequency range 3.025 to 18.030 MHz; therefore no additional spectrum will need to be allocated to accommodate WBHF AM(OR)S systems.
 New modulation waveforms consistent with the emission designators as defined in RR Appendix 26 will be implemented.

 Except for channel bandwidths, modulation types, and the emission mask, the wideband receiver and transmitter parameters are the same as those listed in Tables 3 through6 for 2.8 kHz occupied bandwidth channel AM(OR)S.

 The existing HF allotment plan of AM(OR)S has been based (among other things) on emission levels from anticipated unwanted emissions from the edge of a channel.
 Any change to the waveform or bandwidth (with or without concatenation of channels) that affect the waveform, the unwanted emissions, and(or) total power radiated compared to current AM(OR)S operations could potentially affect aviation’s use of systems operating under the allocation to AM(R)S in the range 2.85-22 MHz.
-Therefore, except for the bandwidth, the emission mask for the WBHF AM(OR)S Systems should be same as that of 2.8 kHz [necessary/occupied] bandwidth channel systems.
+Therefore, except for the bandwidth, the emission mask for the WBHF AM(OR)S systems should be same as that of 2.8 kHz occupied bandwidth channel systems.

 The following emission mask, Table 7, specifications are based upon the 3 kHz channel bandwidth emission masks as show in Figure 1 above.
 The only difference between the mask in Figure 1 above and the mask in Figure 2, below, is the channel bandwidth.
 In Figure 2, the channel bandwidth can vary between 3 and 48 kHz.
 That is, the WBHF AM(OR)S mask supports channel bandwidths of up to 48 kHz(contiguous or non-contiguous) in 3 kHz increments.
 Adherence to this mask ensures non-interference with adjacent HF services.